 What is Caregiving and Who are Caregivers?

-Caregivers are individuals who provide care to individuals with cancer who are going through treatment are chronically ill or disabled.
-Most caregivers are family members or friends.
+On average, informal caregivers of cancer patients devote more than eight hours per day to caregiving.
+Most caregivers are family members or friends who often spend considerable time taking care of patients with cancer, which can result in lost wages.
+The recent emphasis on home care rather than hospitalization or nursing home care has increased this burden.
 It is estimated that more than one quarter of the adult population, or more than fifty million people, have been caregivers.
 Men now make up 44% of the caregiving population; and family caregivers provide, for “free”, an estimated $257 billion per year in services.
 The role of caregivers is expected to increase as the population ages; however, the number of individuals available for caregiving will diminish.

 - Take control of your life.
 You must remember to continue to live your life and not allow it to completely revolve around your loved one’s illness.